wf4ever/ro-catalogue/v0.1/minim-evaluation/performance-evaluation.md

 * E. `ro dump` from RODL

-    Tests 1-3 _plus_ serialization of merged annotation graph
+    Tests 1-3, _plus_ serialization of merged annotation graph

-    Adding some instrumentation to RO manager could allow the serialization element to be separated
+    Adding some instrumentation to RO manager could allow the serialization element to be separated.

 These measurements would allow us to isolate values for:

 * steps 1+2
 * step 3
+* step 4
-* steps 4+5
+* step 5
 * step 6

 In designing these tests, I am not addressing the auxiliary services that format the results for use in a web page.